crate/cratedb-sqlparse/README.md

 # cratedb-sqlparse

-`Antlr4` is a parser generator for reading, processing and executing text, there are several target languages (Java, Python, JavaScript, Dart...) available.
+`Antlr4` is a parser generator for reading, processing and executing text, there are several target languages (Java, Python, JavaScript, Dart) available.
 CrateDB uses the Java target.

 The repository holds libraries/packages created from some of those available languages, so
 far: `Python` and `JavaScript`.
 More might be added if needed in the future.

 These libraries allow you to parse Crate's SQL dialect without sending it to a CrateDB instance.